BrunoFaM/Calendar-Maker/README.md

     Adapt tp type Employe the list view - Done
     Adapt the cellInsert to type Employee - Done add delete and insert of cell - Done

+Save the GridPane data for reOpen

+    IDEA: i think i can do this using serialization